clulab/reach/README.md

 $ docker run org.clulab/reach-exe
 ```

+The docker image uses the configuration file `docker.conf`.
+Please edit it according to your needs.

 # Modifying the code
 Reach builds upon our Odin event extraction framework.
 If you want to modify event and entity grammars, please refer to [Odin's Wiki](https://github.com/sistanlp/processors/wiki/ODIN-(Open-Domain-INformer)) page for details.
 Please read the included Odin manual for details on the rule language and the Odin API.